lyndaumuhoza/cs1710-final-project/README.md

 ## Overview of Sigs and Predicates

 Although we worked with a lot of model variations, the main Sigs are for Ring and Tower, and the baisc predicates are init, move, wellformed, and endState, which are all needed to run a successful trace from start to end.

 In the basic model, Ring has the below field to keep track of which ring it is stacked on.
 Tower has a top field to keep track of the top ring in its stack.
 In the magnetic variation, Ring has a polarity field to keep track of which pols is faced up, and Tower also has a polarity field which restrics which state of rings can be stacked on it.
 In the colored variation, Ring has an additional color property but Tower stays the same as the basic model.

 Init specifies the state of the starting tower.
 Wellformed ensures that no rings are stacked on smaller rings (along with other constraints for the other variations).
 Move specifies the action of moving one ring, and ensuring all other rings remain in place.
 End state specifies the state of the ending tower.

 ## Challenges

 Tracking the trace lengths using a counter was difficult, we were running into an issue where our counter can increment or decrement by any number other than 1.
-Solution:
+Solution: --- TIM'S SOLUTION

 ## Testing

 ### Current Testing Plan

 - Test that min trace length for basic towers = 7, but is satisfiable in more steps (using counter)
 - Test that min trace length for magnetic towers = 13, but is satisfiable in more steps (using counter)
 - Test that min trace length for colored towers = 7, but is satisfiable in more steps (using counter)